Navigate SQL Server PowerShell Paths

 |Object name node, such as AdventureWorks2012||The list of object types contained within the object.
 For example, a database would list object types such as tables and views.|

 By default, Get-ChildItem does not list any system objects.
 Use the Force parameter to see system objects, such as the objects in the sys schema.

 Windows PowerShell lets users define virtual drives, which are referred to as PowerShell drives.
-These map over the starting nodes of a path statement.
+These drives map over the starting nodes of a path statement.
 They are typically used to shorten paths that are typed frequently.
-SQLSERVER: paths can get long, taking space in the Windows PowerShell window and requiring a lot of typing.
+SQLSERVER: paths can get long, taking space in the Windows PowerShell window and requiring much typing.
 If you are going to do a lot of work at a particular path node, you can define a custom Windows PowerShell drive that maps to that node.

 Use PowerShell Cmdlet Aliases

 Use a cmdlet alias

 - Instead of typing a full cmdlet name, type a shorter alias, or one that maps to a familiar commend prompt command.

 For example, you can use one of the following sets of cmdlets or aliases to retrieve a listing of the SQL Server instances available to you by navigating to the SQLSERVER:\SQL folder and requesting the list of child items for the folder:

 ## Shows using the full cmdet name.
 Set-Location SQLSERVER:\SQL Get-ChildItem ## Shows using canonical aliases. sl SQLSERVER:\SQL gci ## Shows using command prompt aliases. cd SQLSERVER:\SQL dir ## Shows using Unix shell aliases. cd SQLSERVER:\SQL ls